melbow2424/data698_research_image_classification_PIML/README.md

 # data698_research_image_classification_PIML
-Code from Image Classification Accuracy with Physics-Informed Invariance to Reduced MNIST Dataset paper
+This text pertains to the code used in the paper "Image Classification Accuracy with Physics-Informed Invariance to Reduced MNIST Dataset."
+The primary focus should be on the `mnist_rotation_elastic_deformation(FINALCODE)` as this code was instrumental in achieving the final results.
+It includes the CNN model, incorporates rotational invariance, applies elastic deformation, and features tests for loss versus epoch and accuracy curves for the segmented MNIST data.
+The other codes in this repository are uploaded solely for documentation purposes and were not used for the final outcomes of the paper.